jprzywoski/python-reference/source/docs/str/index.rst

     Decodes the string using the codec registered for encoding.
 `encode`_
     Returns an encoded version of the string.

+Functions
+====
+`len`_
+    Returns an int type specifying number of elements in the collection.
+`min`_
+    Returns the smallest item from a collection.
+`max`_
+    Returns the largest item in an iterable or the largest of two or more arguments.
+`cmp`_
+    Compares two objects and returns an integer according to the outcome.
+`sorted`_
+    Returns a sorted list from the iterable.
+`reversed`_
+    Returns a reverse iterator over a sequence.
+`all`_
+    Returns a Boolean value that indicates whether the collection contains only values that evaluate to True.
+`any`_
+    Returns a Boolean value that indicates whether the collection contains any values that evaluate to True.
+`enumerate`_
+    Returns an enumerate object.
+`zip`_
+    Returns a list of tuples, where the i-th tuple contains the i-th element from each of the argument sequences or iterables.
+`chr`_
+    Returns a string of one character whose ASCII code is the specified number.
+`ord`_
+    Returns an integer representing the code of the character.
+`unichr`_
+    Returns a Unicode character specified by the code.
+`format`_
+    Returns a formatted string.

+Operators
+====
+`% (string formatting)`_
+    Formats the string according to the specified format.
+`[] (index operator)`_
+    Gives access to a sequence's element.
+`[::] (slicing)`_
+    Gives access to a specified range of sequence's elements.
+`+ (concatenation)`_
+    Returns a concatenation of two sequences.
+`* (multiple concatenation)`_
+    Returns a sequence self-concatenated specified amount of times.

+Misc
+====
+`Escape Characters`_
+    List of valid escape characters.
+`ASCII Table (0 - 127)`_
+    Basic character set.

 .. _str(): ../functions/str.html
 .. _literal syntax: literals.html